DotDoug/TreatiseAI/README.md

    $ flask run
    ```

-You should now be able to access the app at [http://localhost:5000](http://localhost:5000)!
-For the full context behind this example app, check out the [tutorial](https://beta.openai.com/docs/quickstart).
+You should now be able to access the app at [http://localhost:5000](http://localhost:5000).